WebsiteBaker-modules/anynews/README.md

 </pre>

 ## Usage
-As Anynews is designed to fetch news items from the WebsiteBaker `news` module, you need to create add news entries with the `news` module **before** you can use Anynews in a reasonable way.
+As Anynews is designed to fetch news items from the WebsiteBaker `news` module, you need to add some news entries with the `news` module **before** you can use Anynews.
 If no news are available, Anynews just outputs the message "No news available yet".
-Follow the steps below to create some news entries with the WebsiteBaker `news` module.
+Follow the steps below to add some news entries with the WebsiteBaker `news` module.

 1. log into your WebsiteBaker backend and go to the `Pages` section
 2. create a new page or section of type `News` (set visibility to None)
-3. view the created news page in the WebsiteBaker backend
-4. add some news entries (2-3) from the backend
+3. add some news entries (2-3) from the `news` page in the WebsiteBaker backend

 ### Use Anynews from a page or section
 Create a new page or section of type `Code` in the WebsiteBaker backend and enter the following code to it.